ac238/skyrmions-trial/README.md

 % initialize skyrmion according to QHMF 35
 Creates a single skyrmion with charge -n at the point (Re(z_0),Im(z_0)).
-The magnetization field is defined in this block as a pair of NxN matrices which give the magnetization components m1_init, m2_init, m3_init at each index.
+The magnetization field is defined in this block as an NxNx3 matrix which give the magnetization components m(:,:,1)_init, m(:,:,2)_init, m(:,:,3)_init, at each index.
 First, the x- and y-positions are redefined as the real and imaginary axis of z.
-Then, omega is found from z, and m1_init and m2_init are found from omega.
+Then, omega is found from z, and m_init is found from omega.

 % dynamics
-Does numerical calculations to m1_init, m2_init, m3_init and saves them in m1, m2, m3.
-Plots m1 and m2, then saves them all in m1_init, m2_init, m3_init to repeat.
+Does numerical calculations to the components of m_init and saves them in m.
+Plots m(:,:,1) and m(:,:,2), then saves them all in m_init to repeat.
 Each term of the equations of motion are added separately so that they may be turned off by setting the values "zeeman" and "landau" to zero.

 % Zeeman term